alwayswong/100daysofcode/log.md

 # Log

+## **Day 5:** February 11, 2020
+Today's Progress: Analyzed a few different data sets, most notably the BTC price chart pre-current bull market.
+Lots of full little edits on the charts as well as rolling averages which is new to me.

+Thoughts: Nothing notable.
+Still having fun :)

 ## **Day 4:** February 10, 2020
 Today's Progress: Analyzed LEGO data sets.
 Made bars scatters and other plots.
 Once the syntax is semi-memorized it is very easy to manipulate and even guess how unfamilar functions work